In this article, we shall capture the importance of Economics NCERT books (Classes 9-12) for bank exams preparation.

 - FDI stocks

-- Current economy of India
+- The current economy of India

-- Banking abbreviations of economics
+- Banking abbreviations of Economics

 - Commonwealth of Nations

 - United Nations

 - The World Trade Organization